 The IATTC came into force in 1950, originally as a bilateral agreement between the USA and Costa Rica.
 Between 1998 and 2003, IATTC drafted a new convention (the Antigua Convention).
 As of end 2007, this requires two more ratifications by Parties to the 1949 Convention in order to come into force.
 The Antigua Convention will extend the IATTC area by 10° north and south, to 50°N and 50°S. In addition, a scientific committee will then be formed, and the EC will become a full member.
-The IATTC differs from other tuna commissions in that its tuna and related species' stock assessments are conducted by IATTC scientific staff.
-In fact, there are IATTC offices throughout Latin America with scientific and other technical staff to support the IATTC's research and observer programs.
-The IATTC fishing area encompasses the entire range of the waved albatross and foraging area of non-breeding albatrosses from New Zealand and Hawaii.
-The IATTC scientific staff participated in both of ACAP's waved albatross workshops and provide a vital link to the organization.
+IATTC differs from other tuna commissions in that the stock assessments are undertaken by IATTC staff.